 Daniela Patti is a co-founder of Eutropian.
-She is an Italian-British architect and urban planner.
-She has studied in Rome, London, Porto and holds a Ph.D. in urbanism from the Technical University of Vienna.
+She is an Italian-British architect and urban planner who has studied in Rome, London, Porto and holds a Ph.D. in urbanism from the Technical University of Vienna.
 Specialised in urban regeneration and environmental planning with a particular focus on metropolitan governance and collaborative planning, her recent research and projects’ interest has been on the governance of peri-urban landscape, the revitalisation of local food markets and new economic models for community-based urban development.
 She is co-founder and director of Eutropian Research&Action both in Rome and Vienna, an organisation supporting collaborative planning processes between public administrations and civic groups.
 She worked for the Rome Municipality in 2014-15, coordinating European projects such as the URBACT “Temporary Use as a Tool for Urban Regeneration” and since 2012 she is board member of the Wonderland Platform for European Architecture, running its collaborative planning series.
 She was a researcher at the Central European Institute of Technology in 2010-14, managing European projects related to urban regeneration and smart development.
 She has been guest lecturer in the University of Roma Tre, Tor Vergata and Universidad de Buenos Aires.
-Email: email@example.com
+Email: firstname.lastname@example.org

 Levente Polyák is a co-founder of Eutropian.
 He is urban planner, researcher and policy adviser.
 He studied architecture, urbanism, sociology and art theory in Budapest and Paris, and worked on urban regeneration projects for the New York, Paris, Rome, Vienna, Budapest and Pécs municipalities.
 Founding member of the Hungarian Contemporary Architecture Centre, board member of the Wonderland Platform for European Architecture.
 Specialized on urban regeneration, cultural development, community participation, local economic development and social innovation, with a special focus on building development scenarios on existing resources.
 In the past years, he has been researching new organizational and economic models of community-led urban development projects, including the temporary use of vacant properties and community-run social services.
 Based on this research, he has been helping public administrations as well as professional and community organisations of various sizes and geographic locations across Europe.
 He participated at the URBACT pilot project “Temporary Use as a Tool for Urban Regeneration“.